Editor-in-Chief: Stephen Windham

 ABOUT THE EDITORS

 Associate Editor Lane Young (her pen name) has lived in the Atlanta area all of her life except for her four years at Grinnell College in Iowa where she earned a B.A. in English.
-Her poems have appeared in 360 Degrees, Potpourri, Lilliput Review, MOBIUS, The Sierra Nevada College Review, COVER Magazine, The Journal of Poetry Therapy, bluemilk, and the anthology Java Monkey Speaks (published by Poetry Atlanta) among other publications.
+Her poems have appeared in 360 Degrees, Potpourri, Lilliput Review, MOBIUS, The Sierra Nevada College Review, COVER Magazine, The Journal of Poetry Therapy, bluemilk, Blue Mountain Review, and the anthology Java Monkey Speaks (published by Poetry Atlanta) among other publications.

 Associate Editor Anthony Harrington was born and raised in Philadelphia where he received a degree in Philosophy from St. Charles Seminary.
 He has made his home in the Atlanta area for the last four decades.
 His verse has appeared in Midwest Poetry Review, The Classical Outlook, Western Humanities Review, Light, The Saturday Review, and other magazines.
 Examples of his verse have been used in textbooks by Robert Wallace and Miller Williams as well as in The Random House Treasury of Light Verse.
 His poetry volumes include Tersery Versery (Hendricks Publishing, 1982), The Man in the Goodwill Bin (Tinhorn Press, 1987), and From the Attic: Selected Verse, 1965-2015 (Kudzu Editions, 2015).